Eaglewing89/financial-news-rag/docs/project_spec.md

 ## Error Handling Strategy

 **MVP Requirements:**
 - Comprehensive exception handling for external API calls, retry logic, and rate limiting.
-See [marketaux_api.md](marketaux_api.md#error-codes--handling) and [technical_design.md](technical_design.md#error-handling-strategies) for error codes, rate limits, and detailed strategies.
+See [marketaux_api.md#error-codes--handling](marketaux_api.md#error-codes--handling) for specific error codes, rate limits, and detailed strategies for the Marketaux API, including `fetch_with_retry` and `RateLimiter` patterns.
 - Graceful degradation for non-critical failures.
 - Detailed logging of errors with context information.
 - User-friendly error messages for common failure scenarios.